-The group applies a twelve-month expected credit loss to calculate the loss allowance for other receivables as the credit risk of the counterparty is low risk.
-Twelve month expected credit losses are permitted based on the credit rating of the counterparty (daa plc) and the outlook for their performance as referenced in the report of the directors.
+The group applies a twelve-month expected credit loss to calculate the loss allowance for loans to parent undertaking, loans to subsidiary undertaking and other receivables as the credit risk of the counterparties is low risk.
+Twelve month expected credit losses are permitted based on the credit rating of daa and the outlook for their performance as referenced in the report of the directors.
 The amount of the allowance is recognised in profit or loss.
-The principal financial assets of the Company are the loans to the parent undertaking, daa, which are repayable on demand.
-Due to the nature of the counterparty, the concentration of credit risk is not considered likely to lead to a significant risk of financial loss.
+The principal financial assets of the Company are the loans to the parent undertaking, daa, and subsidiary undertaking, daao, which are repayable on demand.
+Due to the nature of the counterparties, the concentration of credit risk is not considered likely to lead to a significant risk of financial loss.